 11. Bonus tip – stay safe from hackers while you shop

 Our last tip to you this holiday season is to shop smart.
 Avoid entering your credit card information on an unsecured public computer, or public WiFi, and check out the website URL for “https,” not “http.”
 The “s” at the end signifies that the website is used for secure communication.
 Remember, we automatically enroll all DECU members in fraud alerts, you will be notified if fraud or unusual activity is detected.
-Something worth considering, if you haven’t already, is setting up or adjusting your Online Banking notifications for purchase alerts during this shopping period.
+Something worth considering, if you haven’t already, is setting up or adjusting your Digital Banking notifications for purchase alerts during this shopping period.
 This will help catch any fraudsters that might be mimicking your normal spending habits.
 If this happens to you, please contact us immediately.

 For even more tips on how to get your head around all this shopping insanity, head on over to the official Black Friday website.